unibo-dtm-se-2324-myplants/report/sections/05-validation/index.md

 2. **Acceptance Test Outcomes**:
    - If executed, acceptance tests would confirm whether the app aligns with all user stories and functional requirements.
    - A final report would be generated to document any failed tests or unmet requirements, providing a clear roadmap for improvement.

-### Comments on Requirements' Acceptance Criteria

-- **Outcome**: Full testing would ensure that **PlantAI** meets its functional and non-functional requirements before deployment.
-- **Next Steps**: If testing was in place, any gaps between actual and expected results would have been flagged for further development and refinement.